enjoikumar/hashtag_labs/README.md

 ## 7. What is the difference between these 2 uses of the <script> tag?
 `<script src=”http://example.com/whatever.js”></script> <script>var whatever = true</script>`
-The first <script src"http...." > </script> means that its linked to an html site, and the second </script> <script>var whatever = true</script> means tits inline scripting where you can write javascript
+The first <script src"http...." > </script> means that its linked to an html site, and the second </script> <script>var whatever = true</script> means its inline scripting where you can write javascript

 ## 8. What is the difference between these two javascript snippets?